Macario Alcalá Canchola: Murders

-In 1960, the bodies of numerous female prostitutes began to appear in motel rooms in poor neighborhoods of Mexico City, and initially the police didn't believe that the murders were related.
+In 1960, the bodies of numerous female prostitutes began to appear in motel rooms in poor neighborhoods of Mexico City, and initially, the police didn't believe that the murders were related.
 On September 20, 1962, the body of Julia González Tejedas, a prostitute and mother of 4 children who worked in a local bar named El Imperial, was discovered in a room of a motel named Drigales in Colonia Guerrero.
 González was strangled in the room and there were no signs of struggle; her unclothed body was placed in a theatrical position on the bed.

 With lipstick the killer wrote "Jak mexicano, reto a Cueto" on a mirror in the room, translating to "Challenge to Cueto.
 Mexican Jack" in English.
 "Cueto" was the surname of the Police Chief at the time and "Jak" was presumably a misspelling of Jack.
 Jack Mexicano (Spanish for "Mexican Jack" or "Jack the Mexican") became a popular name for the then-unknown murderer among the press and the Mexican public.
 The name was most likely chosen as a reference to the notorious British murderer Jack the Ripper, who was accused of murdering at least five women working as prostitutes in impoverished areas of 19th century London, but was ultimately never caught.
 Due to the similarities of the murderers and the possible reference to Jack the Ripper, it is generally considered that Alcala was a copycat killer.

 Arrest and conviction

 After the discovery of the body of Julia González Tejedas, the police interrogated her bar partners and the Drigales motel staff.
-After obtaining a spoken portrait of the González's last client, they were eventually lead to Alcalá and he was arrested days after.
+After obtaining a spoken portrait of the González's last client, they were eventually led to Alcalá and he was arrested days after.
 Alcalá confessed to the murder of González, but denied committing any of the other killings which he was accused of, which included around twelve women who had been murdered in Mexico City's poor neighborhoods in a similar fashion to González from 1960 to 1962.
-While only confessing to the individual murder, during interrogation Alcalá made comments regarding the murders of the other women that contained only information the police would know and the media didn't know.
+While only confessing to the individual murder, during interrogation, Alcalá made comments regarding the murders of the other women that contained only information the police would know and the media didn't know.
 This leak of information was successfully linked by the police to committing the killing of another woman in January 1962.

 Macario Alcalá Canchola was sentenced to 60 years of prison, which was the maximum penalty at the time in Mexico City, for the 1962 murders of Julia González Tejedas and a second woman.